Recipe Nutrition Calculator

 Raw and cooked weights differ because food loses water during cooking.
 100g of raw chicken breast becomes roughly 75g cooked, but the calories stay the same.
 Always enter the weight that matches the database entry you selected — if you pick "raw chicken breast," weigh it raw before cooking.

-Build your full recipe, set the number of servings to match your meal prep containers, and the calculator gives you exact per-container macros.
+Build your full recipe, set the number of servings to match your meal prep containers, and the calculator gives you estimated per-container macros.
 Save the recipe so you can reference it throughout the week without recalculating.

 Nutrition labels are allowed a margin of error (up to 20% in the US).
 Additionally, brands may round values, and generic database entries are averages across multiple products.
 Small differences of 5-10% between label and calculated values are normal and expected.